Skip to content

 Download Song Sheets

-If you are lucky enough to make the sing there are volunteers that have been handing out the same colorful song sheets that have been almost the same every year.
-Why change it if it ain’t broke right?
-Today you can click the link below and save the sheet on your phone and read from there.
+If you are lucky enough to make the sing, there are volunteers who have been handing out the same colorful song sheets almost every year.
+Why change it if it ain’t broke, right?
+Today, you can click the link below, save the sheet on your phone, and read from there.
 Or use a flashlight and go old school.

 Sing-A-Long Song Sheet